 Three ways to Mindfulness this year

-We’re starting the new year on a mindful note.
+We’re continuing this year on a mindful note.
 Mindfulness is a psychological process of bringing all of one’s attention to the present moment, being conscious of the consequences of the choices you make everyday and in the present.
 Here are a few tips on how, when going about your daily life, you can practice mindfulness in some ways!

 1. Mind your plate:

 Aim to make your meals as organic and wholesome as possible.
 Having being proven to be more environmentally benefitting than artificially grown food, organic food also contains antioxidants that mitigate cell damage.
 Begin by choosing organic for something you eat abundantly and incorporate more of it later if you decide to go that route.
 An easy way to do this is by carefully reading the labels of food you are consuming.
 Try to find alternatives that are produced without synthetic interference, pesticides, adulteration or preservatives.
 These alternatives are far less likely to create an adverse impact on the land they’re grown on, and they ensure a transparent cycle between the producer and consumer.
 This small step can go a long way in solving multiple issues that you, the farmers and the planet face, everyday.
 Food is not just calories, it is information.
 It talks to your body and tells it what to do, hence being mindful about the portion you serve on your plate determine your health overall.
 Don’t just eat less — eat right.

 2. Add a little green to your wardrobe: